-The Rulers, Elections, and Irregular Governance (REIGN) dataset is the most robust leader-month data capturing national electoral processes and leadership change.
+The Rulers, Elections, and Irregular Governance (REIGN) dataset is the most robust leader-month data, capturing national electoral processes and leadership change.
 REIGN was originally created by Curtis Bell, and for five years was operated by One Earth Future.
 As of August 2021, REIGN contained over 138,000 unique leader-month observations.
-The management of the project was transferred to the University of Central Florida in fall 2021, where is directed by Jonathan Powell.
+The OEF version of the data can be found below.

 - Political conditions in every sovereign state are updated monthly.
 Coverage starts in January 1950